Rasi-914/Blockchain_project/README.md

 - Now the encrypted data from the Third Party System is sent back to Client which sends this encrypted data from the Third Party System along with the locally generated key to the blockchain.
 The blockchain then writes this transaction in the block and stores the data in its database.
 Which means that every node connected to this blockchain network has this new encrypted data which is immutable.

-'3.2 To fetch encrypted data from the blockchain  we follow the steps given below'
+3.2 To fetch encrypted data from the blockchain  we follow the steps given below

 - The encrypted data and the locally generated key stored in blockchain is fetched